TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - repo: string

 ### Identifier Construction Rule
-A repository is uniquely identified by the ordered pair (owner, repo), where owner is the user or organization name and repo is the repostiory name.
+A repository is uniquely identified by the ordered pair (owner, repo), where:
+- owner: The GitHub username or organization name that owns the repository.
+- repo: The repository name within the owner’s namespace.

 ### Addressability (Sender and Receiver)
 1. Retrieves the specified repository